microsoft/Ironclad/ironfleet/README.md

   * the "Dafny for Visual Studio Code" plugin authored by the Correctness Lab (available as an extension within VS Code)

-The instructions below have been mainly tested using Cygwin on Windows.
-But, they should work for other Windows shells (e.g., Powershell) and other platforms Dafny supports, including Ubuntu, Debian, and Mac OS X.
+The instructions below have been tested using Windows (with Cygwin), Mac OS X, and Ubuntu 20.04.
+They should generally work for other Windows shells (e.g., Powershell) and other platforms Dafny supports, such as Ubuntu 16.04 and Debian.

 # Verification and compilation